ksRecoTech/Kuai-RL/README.md

 # Wonderful-RL4Rec

-A list of resources about reinforcement learning solutions to recommender systems in Kuaishou Technology.
+A list of resources about RL4RS in Kuaishou Technology.

 ## Long Paper
 Cai, Qingpeng, et al.